AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Pie Chart for volume groups
 - [ ] Iet settings configuration menu
 - [ ] Shutdown/reboot via gui
-- [ ] Add delete button to sessions
+- [x] Add delete button to sessions
 - [ ] Delete target: Checkbox to force deletion, even if in use (Disconnect initiator and delete target)
 - [ ] Delete lun: Display if target is in use
 - [ ] Don't display targets in use for permission deletion
+- [ ] Own model for exec's
+- [ ] Add up2date documentation & screenshots

 More:
 - [ ] Software raid status